Korean paper: After liberation

 In the 1970s, the New Village Movement that aimed to modernize Korea rapidly also led to further decimation of the hanji industry, as it eradicated traditional straw-thatched homes that used hanji to cover floors, walls, ceilings, windows, and doors.
 The most recent threat to the Korean paper industry is the rise of inexpensive paper made in China, where labor costs and overhead are significantly lower than in Korea.

 As of 2009, twenty-six hanji mills remain operational in South Korea.
-They make hanji for artists, calligraphers, conservators, temples, and laypeople.
+They make hanji for artists, calligraphers, conservators, temples, and laypeople.Amlie, Lynn.
+"Hanji: Korea's Traditional Paper", Hand Papermaking, Vol. 11, No. 2, Winter 1996.Field, Dorothy.
+"Kim Yeong Yon: A Korean Papermaker", Hand Papermaking, Vol. 2, No. 1, Summer 1987.Sun, Jai-kyu.
+“100 uses for hand-made paper: Product of ancient Korean art valued for texture, durability”.
+The Korea Herald.
+19 April 1984.

+An example of modern Hanji Paper art, a unique alchemy of ancient Asian techniques and modern Western imagery by the YUNS can be seen here.

 Manufacturing process

 Materials

-The two materials mainly used when making Hanji is the paper mulberry (called the Dak tree) and the aibika.
+The two materials mainly used when making hanji is the paper mulberry (called the Dak tree) and the aibika.
 More than 6 steps of the manufacturing process deal with mending and preparing these two materials (Seo).

 The paper mulberry is a commonly grown plant in Asia, growing in the feet of mountains that gets a lot of sunlight, reaching a growth height of usually 3 meters.
 In Korean history, people used the fibers from these trees to make clothes, and they began to use it as the source for paper during the Goryeo dynasty.
 The Joseon dynasty, which came after Goryeo, recommended people to grow more of these mulberry trees.

 The aibika usually finishes growing in October.
 Their roots contain a slimy mucus (called Dak Pul) which helps hold the paper together and give viscosity to the bark.

 Process

-Ancient Koreans usually started making Hanji during the winter, because the mucus from Abelmoschus manihot became easily fermented due to the summer heat.
-Ancient Koreans believed that it was important to choose a good day with a nice sky to start making Hanji, and often gave religious rituals to the spirits in order to wish for a favorable condition and a smooth process.
+Ancient Koreans usually started making hanji during the winter, because the mucus from Abelmoschus manihot became easily fermented due to the summer heat.
+Ancient Koreans believed that it was important to choose a good day with a nice sky to start making hanji, and often gave religious rituals to the spirits in order to wish for a favorable condition and a smooth process.

-The process of making Hanji differs by what ingredients the Hanji makers choose, and what methods of sheet formation they take to make the final product.
+The process of making hanji differs by what ingredients the makers choose, and what methods of sheet formation they take to make the final product.
 However, the most traditional and basic process follows eight steps: